Business valuation: Build-up method

 By adding the first three elements of a build-up discount rate, we can determine the rate of return that investors would require on their investments in small public company stocks.
 These three elements of the build-up discount rate are known collectively as the systematic risks.
 This type of investment risk cannot be avoided through portfolio diversification.
 It arises from external factors and affect every type of investment in the economy.
 As a result, investors taking systematic risk are rewarded by an additional premium.

 In addition to systematic risks, the discount rate must include unsystematic risk representing that portion of total investment risk that can be avoided through diversification.
 Public capital markets do not provide evidence of unsystematic risk since investors that fail to diversify cannot expect additional returns.
-Unsystematic risk falls into two categories.
+Unsystematic risk falls into one of two categories.